cerebral-legacy/cerebral-website/content/get-started/01_get-started.en.md

 If you want an introduction you can keep reading and go through a small demo project.
 Just make sure you fulfill these requirements:

 * You have installed [Node](https://nodejs.org/en/) version 4 or later
 * You are okay with learning Cerebral using React and JSX.
-You can choose something else like [Inferno](http://infernojs.org//) for your own project later though.
+You can choose a different Viewlayer (like [Inferno](http://infernojs.org//)) for your own project later though.
 * You have a coffee or a beer, ready to learn something new

 Okay, lets get going.
 First you need to clone the tutorial repo.